cdenq/cdenq/README.md

 # Hello! 😄 [![Website](https://img.shields.io/badge/My-Website-blue?style=flat-square&logo=appveyor)](https://cdenq.github.io/)

-### 💻 I'm passionate about writing scalable code to help others.
+### 💻 I'm passionate about data-driven insights and AI Safety!

-As a mathematics and philosphy major turned software developer and data scientist, I am extremely interested in mobilizing my career towards impact.
-I am keen about adding as much value back into my community and the world at large. 🌎
+As a data scientist who has recently learned about the importance of AI Safety, I am extremely interested in mobilizing my career towards impact.
+I am keen about adding as much value back into my community and the world at large. 🌎 I am particularly interested in AI technical research for policy makers, as I believe goverance is our best short-term solution.

 I am an avid self-learner and serial project builder.
 Please see my projects below as examples of my work!